Lakshyam (2007 film): Plot

-The film begins with Indu, a plucky, naughty girl fleeing from her forced marriage and DIG Hari Narayan chasing her.
+The film begins with Indu, a plucky, naughty girl, fleeing from her forced marriage as DIG Hari Narayan chases her.
 Meanwhile, a valiant Chandu absconds from the police prison by smashing them.
 The two reach the outskirts, where Chandu shockingly kills Hari Narayan and the story shifts to the past.

-A few months ago, ACP Bose, a stout-hearted cop, was newly deputed to the Hyderabad.
-Here, he encounters a notorious Shankar who acts the crimes and settlements utilizing the sections in law and skips from a sentence.
+A few months ago, ACP Bose, a stout-hearted cop, was newly deputed to Hyderabad.
+Here, he encounters a notorious Shankar who commits crimes and settlements, using sections of law to evade punishment.
 Therefore, he is famed as Section Shankar.
-Bose leads a jollity life with his parents, wife, daughter Pinky, and younger brother Chandu.
+Bose leads a jolly life with his parents, wife, daughter Pinky, and younger brother Chandu.
 Once, Indu is acquainted with Bose's family and nears them, but she is unbeknownst to Chandu.
-Destiny makes them collegians and their cognizance of squabbles.
-After a series of incidents, Indu is aware of the actuality, and they fall in love.
+Destiny makes them colleagues and their cognizance of squabbles.
+After a series of incidents, Indu is aware of the reality, and they fall in love.

-Meanwhile, Shankar illegally harvests ₹1000000000 of loan from a bank by entrapping the chairman with the aid of his associate DIG Hari Narayan.
+Meanwhile, Shankar illegally borrows ₹1000000000 in loans from a bank by entrapping the chairman with the aid of his associate DIG Hari Narayan.
 However, Bose destroys his domain, and as the balloon goes up, the chairman pressures him to return the loan.
-As a result, Shankar's sidekick, Shafi who is one of Chandu's friends, technically assassinates the chairman by electrocuting him.
+As a result, Shankar's sidekick, Shafi, who is one of Chandu's friends, technically assassinates the chairman by electrocuting him.
 Shafi has lusted for Indu for a long time and requests Shankar for her.
-Accordingly, Shankar forcibly takes Indu on his statue's inauguration day, but Chandu reaches there and saves her, beats his henchmen crushing him and his statue.
+Accordingly, Shankar forcibly takes Indu on his statue's inauguration day, but Chandu reaches there and saves her, beats his henchmen, crushing him and his statue.

 Later, Indu invites Chandu to her hometown for her cousin's wedding.
 Being conscious of it, Shankar ploys and instructs Shafi to be behind him and his men.
-Eventually, Shankar's men were onslaught on Chandu and wound him.
+Eventually, Shankar's men attack Chandu and wound him.
 Since he is ignorant of Shafi's diabolic shade, he asks him to get away with Indu from the place.
-Abstractedly, Indu moves with Shafi who locks her up.
-Meanwhile, Bose uncovers the chairman's death as murder, and the bank seals down when the victims violently protest outside.
+Abstractedly, Indu moves with Shafi, who locks her up.
+Meanwhile, Bose uncovers the chairman's death as murder, and the bank shuts down when the victims violently protest outside.
 Bose catches the Manager and secretly hides him to recover every penny of the depositors.
 Shankar and the DIG are anxious as their names may come out, but they can't detect the manager's whereabouts.
-Shafi, however tactically finds Bose's location at the general hospital and the three of them land therein, stab Bose, and kill the manager.
+Shafi, however, tactically finds Bose's location at the general hospital, and the three of them land therein, stab Bose, and kill the manager.